mackkdaddyyy/doggysocialclub/README.md

 # doggysocialclub
-Ideas for lounge for humans &amp; dogs to work &amp; play
+Ideas of lounge for humans &amp; dogs to work &amp; play